fredilarsen/ModuleInterface/documentation/README.md

 ### Persistence

-To make autonomous modules creation easier, for example an exterior light controller that has settings for movement and light intensity, ModuleInterface keeps settings stored to EEPROM so that the latest registered settings are immediately available after reboot.
+To make it easier to create autonomous modules, for example an exterior light controller that has settings for movement and light intensity, ModuleInterface keeps settings stored in EEPROM so that the latest registered settings are immediately available after reboot.
 It can then continue working as it did before the reboot even if communication is down.
 Saving of settings to EEPROM is done in a way that minimizes the wear on the EEPROM.